 3. People can build relationships, while AI will never be able to do it.

-Artificial Intelligence isn’t capable of analyzing context, thinking critically through complicated scenarios, developing complex strategies.
+Artificial Intelligence isn’t capable of analyzing context, thinking critically through complicated scenarios, or developing complex strategies.
 Teams and organizations are constantly interacting with the external environment.

 But AI can only process data that has been entered into its system.
 Unlike humans, it can’t take into consideration the influence from the outside.